Disclaimer

 - Standard Input (stdin): This is where a command receives its input data.
 By default, stdin is connected to your keyboard.
 When a command waits for you to type something (like

-. - Standard Output (stdout): This is where a command sends its normal results or output.
+catwithout any arguments), it's reading from stdin.
+Its associated file descriptor number is0. - Standard Output (stdout): This is where a command sends its normal results or output.
 By default, stdout is connected to your terminal screen (the console).
 When

-. - Standard Error (stderr): This is where a command sends its error messages or diagnostic information.
+lslists files, it's sending that list to stdout, which you then see on your screen.
+Its associated file descriptor number is1. - Standard Error (stderr): This is where a command sends its error messages or diagnostic information.
 By default, stderr is also connected to your terminal screen.
 When you try to

 Think of these streams as default communication channels.
 Redirection allows you to change where these streams point, connecting them to files instead of the keyboard or screen.
 Pipes allow you to connect the stdout of one command directly to the stdin of another command, creating a processing pipeline.